DaneVinson/scarredworld/markdown/prices.md

 | Whiskey               | tumbler/bottle        | 5 cp/5 sp         | 10/100 Crowns            |
 | Wine                  | glass/bottle          | 5-10 sp/60-120 sp | 100-200/1200-2400 Crowns |
 | Venison/large game    | 1 lb.                 | 1 sp              | 20 Crowns                |

+### Poof Spirits
+*Poof Spirits* is the common name for any beverage made from the distillation or fermentation of [Poof Wafers](./poof.md).
+Consumption of *Poof Spirits* produces intoxication.
+However, the effect is typically a muted version of that produced by alcohol (*True Sprits*).
+The cost of *Poof Spirit* is the same as listed in the PH for its equivalent *True* counterpart.
+Example: 1 gallon of Poof ale costs 2 sp.

 ### Common Magic Items
 * Potion of Healing - 100 gp